DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 experimenting with the first option of dating sites, sex, many users set their hearts on the second promise: to find ‘true love.’

-But even in this case, it becomes complicated, since the Internet creates stress but also reassures.
+But even in this case, it becomes complicated, since the internet creates stress but also reassures.
 Matchmaking technology has effectively opened an era of interchangeable options for romance.
 Not one, not ten, but hundreds or even thousands have found their